CP-violating multi-field phase transitions and gravitational waves in a hidden NJL sector: Conclusion

 Finally, the explicit symmetry breaking induced by $m_0$ introduces a vacuum energy bias that drives the collapse of domain wall networks formed during the transition, thereby helping to ensure the cosmological viability of the model.

-Overall, our results demonstrate that while CP violation enriches the vacuum structure and induces nontrivial tunneling paths in multi-field space, the macroscopic dynamics of the phase transition and the resulting gravitational wave signatures are predominantly controlled by the radial interactions of the effective potential.
+Overall, our results demonstrate that while CP violation enriches the vacuum structure and induces nontrivial tunneling trajectories in multi-field space, the macroscopic dynamics of the phase transition and the resulting GW signatures are predominantly controlled by the radial interactions of the effective potential.

 \acknowledgments This work was supported in part by the Natural Science Foundation of China under Grant No.12447181.

 \begin{onecolumngrid}